Johan Lenox: Early life

-Feigenbaum was raised in Massachusetts, where he spent summers studying classical music at Tanglewood in Lenox, Massachusetts.
-He spent six years at Yale University studying music.
-He was inspired upon hearing Kanye West's 2010 album, My Beautiful Dark Twisted Fantasy, realizing the potential of combining classical music with modern pop and hip hop.
+Feigenbaum was raised in Massachusetts.
+Considered a classical music prodigy from an early age, some of his compositions were performed at Boston's Symphony Hall and New York's Alice Tully Hall by the age of 18.
+He spent summers studying classical music at Tanglewood in Lenox, Massachusetts.
+He later spent six years at Yale University studying music.
+He was inspired upon hearing Kanye West's 2010 album, My Beautiful Dark Twisted Fantasy, seeing connections between Kanye's maximalist production style and classical music.

+In 2012, Feigenbaum composed the music for Independents, a musical by Marina Keegan that premiered at the New York International Fringe Festival and was later staged at the SoHo Playhouse.
+The production was named a New York Times Critic's Pick, with reviewer Andy Webster praising Feigenbaum’s “folkish tunes” that evoked sea chanteys and a life of plunder.

 Career

 2016-2018: "Yeethoven"

-Feigenbaum developed his stage name combining the name of his favorite composer, Johann Sebastian Bach, and the town of Lenox, Massachusetts where he studied classical music.
-Feigenbaum began receiving attention in 2016, composing a live orchestra event called "Yeethoven", a project that combines and compares the works of Kanye West and Beethoven.
+Feigenbaum developed his stage name combining the names of composer Johannes Brahms and the town of Lenox, Massachusetts, where he studied classical music.
+Feigenbaum began receiving attention in 2016, co-creating and arranging music for a live orchestra event called "Yeethoven", a project that combines and compares the works of Kanye West and Beethoven.
 This project captured the attention of Time, Pitchfork, The Atlantic and artists like Vic Mensa and producer Mike Dean.
 Impressed by the work, Dean invited Feigenbaum to help produce for several Kanye West projects in 2018, including Nas' Nasir and Teyana Taylor's The Album.

-2019-2022: Solo work, and WDYWTBWYGU
+2019-2023: Solo work and work with Isomontrosity

-In the subsequent years, Feigenbaum released a series of three projects under the Island Records label; Everybody's Cool but Me in 2019, Cancel the Party in 2020, and World on Fire in 2021.
+In the subsequent years, Feigenbaum released a series of three projects under Island Records; Everybody's Cool but Me in 2019, Cancel the Party in 2020, and World on Fire in 2021.
 The song "Deep Reverence" by Big Sean received a nomination for Best Rap Performance at the 63rd Annual Grammy Awards, bringing Feigenbaum his first Grammy nomination.
 His fourth project, which he dubbed his "debut album", was released independently in 2022 and is titled WDYWTBWYGU (an acronym of What Do You Want to Be When You Grow Up), and features KayCyy, Ant Clemons, Mr. Hudson, 070 Shake, among others.
 In mid-2022, he joined 070 Shake as the opener for her nationwide tour for her second studio album, You Can't Kill Me.

-At the end of the year he released the debut album from isomonstrosity, a collaborative group with Ellen Reid and Yuga Cohler, performed by International Contemporary Ensemble then chopped and rearranged with vocals added by artists including Danny Brown, Kacy Hill, and Empress Of.
+At the end of the year, he released the debut album from Isomonstrosity, a collaborative group with Ellen Reid and Yuga Cohler, performed by International Contemporary Ensemble then chopped and rearranged with vocals added by artists including Danny Brown, Kacy Hill, and Empress Of.
 Released on the Brassland label, The FADER said it was "quite possibly the platonic ideal of a pandemic album."

+A live orchestral version of the album WDYWTBWYGU was released on February 10, 2023 (titled Chamber WDYWTBWYGU), followed later that year on August 25, 2023, with Johan's Childhood Chamber Nostalgia Album, an orchestral instrumental album.
+His next album, I Guess We'll Find Out, was released on March 29, 2024.